General Overview Graduate Certificate in Digital Curation

 - Managing and preserving selected materials, including using metadata and databases to catalogue objects.

-- Improving access to public material and managing access to restricted digital material.
+- Improving access to public material and managing access to the restricted digital material.

 - Theorizing and implementing ways to develop, present, and promote digital exhibitions and interpretations of this digital material, on the Web and in real or mobile space.